 The Front Spoiler (nose cone) also is a big factor in the performance of the kart, and offers more than an aero advantage but strategic placement of the airflow coming through its passages.
 When looking at the front of the spoiler you can see a large centre portion which is designed to work in unison with the front panel as it directs the air up and away from the drivers body.
 To the sides of the centre portion are some channels which are strategically placed there to send a rush of air to the brakes, and the engine respectively.
 In tests using a competitors product it was noted that most of the air through similar channels were actually hitting the front tires and creating and unbalanced cooling of the tires.
 With the new Dynamica system this has been improved all while using the right materials to create the perfect rigidity to ensure we are not experiencing too much understeer which many spoilers are guilty of.

-In the end the summation is while it took some time for us to get used to the new look, it was inevitable that this would be the way karting was headed and now it has become an advantage we are happy to have.
+In the end the summation is while it took some time for us to get used to the new look for Dynamica, it was inevitable that this would be the way karting was headed and now it has become an advantage we are happy to have.
 We are also pleased with the way the bodywork is looking with our sticker kit on the track especially when it is crossing the line first!